 Infill plays several roles in synthetic turf.
 In general, infill holds synthetic turf fibers upright and in place.
 Sand serves as a ballast to weigh down synthetic turf and provides similar footing to natural grass.
-Crumb rubber has long been the choice for turf infill due to its cost effectiveness.
+Crumb rubber has long been the choice for artificial turf infill due to its cost effectiveness.
 It helps absorb the impact of falls and plays a vital role in force reduction and g-max ratings for safety with artificial turf systems.
 Much noise has been made about the risks of the rubber granules and to date there are no scientific studies detailing danger with respect to crumb rubber.
 We hold that it is more of a Public Relations issue than a medical one.

 That said, replacing crumb rubber granules should be about designing entirely new artificial turf systems with different turf infills rather than just swapping some other substance into a system intended for crumb rubber infill.